|

 of the Zionist Movement) in which he expressed his ideas about the

-form a Jewish state in Eretz Yisrael through a parable.
+formation of a Jewish state in Eretz Yisrael through a parable.

 Der Stürmer